 Check out the amazing articles (and free items for you to download!) which span lots of grade levels and disciplines at the bottom of my blog post!
+The link to the French novel below is an affiliate link to my favourite French text source.

-The author lives in our Ontario school district, and actually used to teach in my board, although I don't know him; we are a large district.
+The author lives in our Ontario school district and actually used to teach in my board, although I don't know him; we are a very large district.
 He started writing for his own relectant readers in class, and has become really quite prolific!
 I don't think he teaches currently.
 The beauty of Walters having so many books to offer is that if a student enjoys one novel, they are more likely to go on and read others.
 In fact, I already let my students know that Ed Spécial and A fond la planche! are also available in French, since a couple of students are already hooked on Walters and asked where they could find more.

 own conclusions, which was what I had hoped!